I just had to reach behind me and grab something here.

 I mean, if you want to start asking questions about this, what caused the injuries to the kids in the first place?

-I couldn't say right about it.
+I couldn't tell you right away.

 It was an auto accident.